 West syndrome is a rare neurological syndrome that can affect males and females.
 The X-linked form of West syndrome affects males more often than females.

-West syndrome has been estimated to affect 2.5 to 6 of every 10,000 live births in the United States.
+West syndrome has been estimated to affect .31 per 1000 live births in the United States.
 West syndrome accounts for approximately 30 percent of all cases of epilepsy affecting infants.

-The first step in the treatment of West syndrome is to characterize the patterns of brain activity through measurement with various devices.
+The first step in the treatment of epileptic spasms is to characterize the patterns of brain activity through measurement with various devices.
 Among these are:

 Brain Scans, such as: